zacchiro/beangrep/README.md

   --posting-tags-meta TEXT        Metadata key used to attach tags to
                                   transaction postings.  [default: tags] -q, --quiet / --no-quiet        Quiet, do not write anything to standard output.
-Exit succesfully immediately if any
+Exit successfully immediately if any
                                   match is found.  [default: no-quiet] --skip-internals / --no-skip-internals
                                   When matching, ignore internal information